 At Going, we’re always telling members (and, really, anyone who will listen) that the best way to save a bundle on your next trip is to choose your destination based on where flights are cheap.
 This won’t work, of course, if you absolutely must see the Statue of Liberty or the Eiffel Tower or the Colosseum in person, but it’s an excellent way to add a sense of adventure to even the planning stages of a trip.

 To that end, we’re back with another installment of budget-friendly travel inspiration.
-As always, this list isn’t necessarily the cheapest places to fly on the planet, nor are they the only places for which we’ll find fabulous deals on flights in 2023.
+As always, this list isn’t necessarily the cheapest places to fly on the planet, nor are they the only places for which we’ll find fabulous cheap flights in 2023.
 It’s just some of the places we think we could see more—and cheaper—flight deals to in the coming year.

 Below, in no particular order, are our recommendations for where to go on cheap flights in 2023.